stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> If you define the problem correctly, you almost have the solution.

 > You are not paid to use every feature of the language. - D. Crockford

 > Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates